We are an iconic provider of hospital-based healthcare, striving to deliver an exceptional standard of care

 Here we highlight different areas of Mater and how we are building on our history of care to enhance and extend beyond the hospital services we’re known for, working together to improve the health of our community.

-More than 7500 passionate people are employed across Mater and each and every one of them brings together a high level of skill, integrity and compassion to their role.
+Thousands of passionate people are employed across Mater and each and every one of them brings together a high level of skill, integrity and compassion to their role.
 While Mater People hold unique skills and attributes, they have one important thing in common—they have genuine care and compassion for others.

 Meet our people